 - 1. The BAS system design must include solutions for the integration of the following "open systems" protocols: BACnet, ModBus, OPC and digital data communication to all third-party microprocessors such as chiller controllers, fire panels and Variable Frequency Drives. - 2.
+All BACnet products must be BACnet Testing Laboratories (BTL) certified.

-The University recognizes 3rd Party Protocol Convertors manufactured by Contemporary Controls as the quality standard we expect.
+- 3. The University recognizes 3rd Party Protocol Convertors manufactured by Contemporary Controls as the quality standard we expect.
 Designer shall provide a minimum of two other comparable manufacturers of Protocol Convertors for the University to review prior to including into the specifications.
-Sole source of Protocol Convertors is prohibited.

-3. All buildings shall be provided with the appropriate hardware to establish a BACnet communication gateway to the Campus for the University's future use to facilitate either a standardized third-party alarm mapping station, graphics workstations, historian data server or other platforms.
+Sole source of Protocol Convertors is prohibited. - 4.
+All buildings shall be provided with the appropriate hardware to establish a BACnet communication gateway to the Campus for the University's future use to facilitate either a standardized third-party alarm mapping station, graphics workstations, historian data server or other platforms.
 BAS shall be provided with the capability of integrating all point data from within the building to third-party devices or external systems via BACnet/IP protocol without having to purchase additional equipment, software, or software licenses.